The House on Telegraph Hill: Plot

 Karin investigates the playhouse, but she is surprised by Alan while she is in there and nearly falls to her death through a hole in the floor.
 Alan pulls her up, but appears to be alarmed by her behavior.
-Soon after, the brakes on Karin's car fail.
-She escapes unharmed but suspects Margaret of tampering with the car.
-When she realizes Christopher was supposed to have been in the car with her, Karin comes to believe that Alan is behind the accident because Alan will inherit Sophia's money if Christopher were to die.
-With Marc's help, she begins to investigate, learning that Marc's law firm, which supposedly sent her the cable regarding Sophia's death, has no record of the cable's being sent.
-She also grows significantly more nervous around Alan.
+Soon after, the brakes on Karin's car fail on a day when Chris was supposed to be with her.
+She escapes unharmed but contacts Marc, telling him she believes that Alan is behind the accident, since he will inherit Sophia's money if she and Chris were to die.
+With Marc's help, she begins to investigate the accident, but can find no conclusive proof.
+She reveals her true identity and Marc tells her that he is in love with her.
+When he states his now-deceased father in his law firm might not have sent her the cable regarding Sophia's death, she grows significantly more nervous around Alan.

-Karin discovers a newspaper clipping in Margaret's scrapbook confirming that the cable was sent three days before Sophia's death: It is a fake, and Alan killed Sophia.
+Karin discovers Sophia's newspaper obituary in Margaret's scrapbook confirming that the cable was sent three days before her death—proof that Alan must have sent it before he killed Sophia.
 She attempts to call Marc, but she is prevented from doing so when Alan arrives home.
 He does not let her out of his sight for the rest of the evening.
 When he brings in the orange juice that the pair drink every night before bed, she is sure her glass has been poisoned.
 When he briefly leaves the room, she attempts to call the police, but Alan left the phone off the hook in another room, and calls cannot be made.
 He returns to the bedroom and coerces her into drinking the orange juice, and after her, he drinks his own.
-Thinking himself safe, he confesses that he has murdered Sophia and that he has given her an overdose of sedatives in her orange juice.
+Thinking himself safe, he confesses that he murdered Sophia and that he has given her an overdose of sedatives in her orange juice.
 Karin tells him that she has switched the glasses and that he has poisoned himself.
 She tries to telephone a doctor but cannot get through.
 Margaret is awakened by the commotion, and Alan begs her to call a doctor.
-Realizing that he has killed Sophia and tried to kill Christopher and Karin, Margaret refuses and Alan dies.
+Realizing that, in spite of his gaslighting, he doesn't love her and he will never stop trying to kill Chris, Margaret watches as Alan dies.

-Margaret is arrested for refusing to aid Alan, and Karin, who has confessed her true identity to Marc, leaves the house with him and Christopher to begin a new life.
+Margaret is arrested for refusing to aid Alan, and Karin leaves the house with Marc and Chris to begin a new life.